eBay/digital-signature-verification-ebay-api/README.md

 ## Testing a Signature

-You can use Postman or curl (or any application that you implemented) to test the local verification web server.
-Here is a valid sample based on the above keys.
+Postman or curl (or any HTTP client) can be used to test the local verification web server.
+Here is a valid sample based on the above keys:
 ```
 curl --location --request POST 'http://localhost:8080/verifysignature' \
 --header 'Content-Type: application/json' \